pythonianfr/rework/README.md

 ```

 Of those commands, `new-worker` is for purely internal purposes, and
-unless you know what you're doing, should should never use it.
+unless you know what you're doing, you should never use it.

 One can list the tasks: